MahashriN/Bilayer_Growth/README.md

    - defines all model parameters and initial conditions,
    - assembles the finite element matrices,
    - evaluates reaction kinetics and inter-layer coupling,
-   - advances the coupled bilayer system in time,
+   - advances the coupled bilayer growing system in time,
    - and produces the numerical output used in the paper.

 ### Main functions used